Improve Your Sales With More 5-Star Reviews in More Places.

 68% of consumers trust online reviews more if there are both positive and negative reviews, yet 86% are hesitant to purchase from a business that has negative reviews.

 Contradictory and frustrating, huh?
 This indicates that while negative reviews make the experiences of your customers more believable, having an excess number of negative reviews or unresolved negative reviews can have a damaging impact on your online reputation.
-So, while a few negative reviews seem necessary to make your brand or product believable, proper management of these reviews can lessen their negative impact on sales.
+So, while a few negative reviews seem necessary to make your brand or product credible, proper management of these reviews can lessen their negative impact on sales.

-How can you manage negative reviews?
+So how can you manage negative reviews?

 Try to respond to negative reviews directly on the site where those reviews were posted.
 Some review companies might not allow you to respond, but if they do, it’s well worth your time to do so.
-These companies aren’t going to delete customer reviews (unless you can prove that they were fake or untrue which is very difficult to do), so in many cases your responses are your only saving grace.
+These companies aren’t going to delete customer reviews (unless you can prove that they were fake or untrue, which is very difficult to do), so in many cases your responses are your only saving grace.

 Expect that if a customer has left a bad review on one site, they’ve left it on multiple.
 Check all of the major review sites like Yelp, Foursquare, Angie’s List, Yahoo, as well as social media pages, and respond anywhere there are negative reviews, even if it’s a review or customer you’ve already responded to on another site.
 You’ll want to do this for two reasons.
 First, to make sure that anyone seeing those reviews knows that you are taking corrective actions.
 Not everybody visits every site, so being responsive on each site ensures maximum visibility regarding your intentions to make it right.
 Second, the customer that left the negative review is more likely to see it and respond.
 Don’t simply respond though.
 Use this to actually fix the problem and make the customer happy.